sierra01esn/Bello-AI/SETUP.md

 ---

 ## What this does
-Vercel Cron job runs every hour → fetches new Google Business Profile reviews → generates a warm friendly reply via Claude AI → posts it back to Google automatically.
+Vercel Cron job runs every day once → fetches new Google Business Profile reviews → generates a warm friendly reply via Claude AI → posts it back to Google automatically.

 ---